 Annually the Department of Campus Safety Services organizes and co-sponsors a variety of community outreach initiatives.
 These events are opportunities to connect with our affiliates, as well as conduits for us to highlight our commitment to inclusion and service.

 Neighborhood BBQ provides an opportunity for students living in the area adjacent to Main Campus to interact with community leaders and neighbors.
 Creating an atmosphere of mutual respect facilitates a path of open dialogue and positive resolution as issues may arise throughout the year.

-Welcome Wagon promotes positive community living amongst students, and permanent residents living in the neighborhoods adjacent to Main Campus.
+Welcome Wagon promotes positive community living amongst students, and residents living in the neighborhoods adjacent to Main Campus.
 Welcome Wagon volunteers distribute recycling bins and discuss tips for positive community living (i.e., local ordinances and civic responsibility).

 National Campus Safety Awareness Month disseminates information to residential students and new tenants about safety strategies and resources on campus and in the area.
 Activities include residence hall programming, resources fairs, and campus campaigns to emphasis the importance of being alert, aware and informed.

 The Tour de Shore Bike Ride is a community fund-raiser event hosted by the Irish Pub to benefit childhood charitable endeavors.
 In July we organize a team of student, employees and associates to participate in the 65-mile bike tour from 20th and Walnut Streets in Philadelphia to at the Irish Pub & Inn in Atlantic City.